 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-Sage Oak Charter School - Keppel educates students through a personalized and collaborative learning approach, offering students from transitional kindergarten through 12th grade an empowering education designed to prepare them for purposeful and productive lives.
+Sage Oak Charter School educates students through a personalized and collaborative learning approach, offering students from transitional kindergarten through 12th grade an empowering education designed to prepare them for purposeful and productive lives.
 At Sage Oak, we cherish the individuality of each student, inspiring them to leverage their unique potential and contribute positively to their communities.
 Our commitment to our students is encapsulated in our core values: Service, Accountability, Growth Mindset, and Excellence, which guide our educational approach and community interactions.

-Operating across a diverse geographical region that includes Los Angeles, Ventura, Orange, Kern, and San Bernardino counties, Sage Oak offers a unique balance of flexibility, accountability, and academic excellence.
+Operating across a diverse geographical region that includes San Bernardino, Inyo, Kern, Los Angeles, Orange, and Riverside counties, Sage Oak offers a unique balance of flexibility, accountability, and academic excellence.
 Our educational model emphasizes the importance of partnership between educators and families, ensuring that each student's personal academic goals are achieved through a tailored educational experience.